movementbuff/offthegridgame/README.md

 r.Tonemapper.Sharpen=1.1

 Map loading incorrectly, weird graphical glitches, character stuck inside the road?
 Your CPU is likely too weak for the aggressive level streaming commands.
-Slightly increase these values until the issue is resolved:
+Slightly increase these values in increments of 0.1 or 0.2 until the issue is resolved:
 -
 s.AsyncLoadingTimeLimit=0.2